xvisionsuranjith/react-carousel-app/README.md

 2. Then, go inside the backend folder and run "npm install" and then "npm start" //nodemon is configured in here

-# UI runs on PORT 3000 and the API runs on PORT 3600
+Notes: UI runs on PORT 3000 and the API runs on PORT 3600